-Each year a by-law to authorize the borrowing of temporary funds externally is adopted by Council.
-The by-law as adopted allows the Town to borrow externally, as needed, on a temporary basis until the Town's main revenue source of property taxes is levied and collected.
-In past years, the Town has monitored cash flow on a continuous basis and no temporary borrowing has been required.
+Each year a by-law to authorize the temporary borrowing of funds externally is adopted by Council.
+This by-law allows the Town to borrow externally, as needed, on a temporary basis until the Town's main revenue source of property taxes is levied and collected.
+In past years, and any prior years, the Town has monitored cash flow on a continuous basis and no temporary borrowing has been required.